Norden bombsight: Early work

-The Norden sight was designed by Carl Norden, a Dutch engineer educated in Switzerland who immigrated to the U.S. in 1904.
+The Norden sight was designed by Carl Norden, a Dutch engineer educated in Switzerland who immigrated to the US in 1904.
 In 1911, Norden joined Sperry Gyroscope to work on ship gyrostabilizers, (Note: Different sources disagree on Norden's time at Sperry.
-Most place him there between 1911 and 1915, Moy and Sherman state he left in 1913, and Moy implies he worked there since 1904.) and then moved to work directly for the U.S. Navy as a consultant.
+Most place him there between 1911 and 1915, Moy and Sherman state he left in 1913, and Moy implies he worked there since 1904.) and then moved to work directly for the US Navy as a consultant.
 At the Navy, Norden worked on a catapult system for a proposed flying bomb that was never fully developed, but this work introduced various Navy personnel to Norden's expertise with gyro stabilization.

 World War I bomb sight designs had improved rapidly, with the ultimate development being the Course Setting Bomb Sight, or CSBS.
 This was essentially a large mechanical calculator that directly represented the wind triangle using three long pieces of metal in a triangular arrangement.
 The hypotenuse of the triangle was the line the aircraft needed to fly along in order to arrive over the target in the presence of wind, which, before the CSBS, was an intractable problem.
-Almost all air forces adopted some variation of the CSBS as their standard inter-war bomb sight, including the U.S. Navy, who used a modified version known as the Mark III.
+Almost all air forces adopted some variation of the CSBS as their standard inter-war bomb sight, including the US Navy, who used a modified version known as the Mark III.

 It was already realized that one major source of error in bombing was levelling the aircraft enough so the bombsight pointed straight down, even small errors in levelling could produce dramatic errors in accuracy.
 The US Army did not adopt the CSBS and instead used a simpler design, the Estoppey D-series, as it automatically levelled the sight during use.
 Navy experiments showed these roughly doubled accuracy, so they began a series of developments to add a gyroscopic stabilizer to their bombsights.
-In addition to new designs like the Inglis (working with Sperry) and Seversky, Norden was asked to provide an external stabilizer for the Navy's existing Mark III designs.
+In addition to new designs like the Inglis (working with Sperry) and Seversky, the Navy also asked Norden to provide an external stabilizer for the existing Mark III designs.